-The subject site will be serviced by a new proposed 250mm dia. gravity sewer service lateral which will direct wastewater flows (approx. 6.77 L/s) to the existing 250mm dia. sanitary sewer along Hamilton Avenue at the eastern boundary of the property.
+The existing sanitary sewer network is sufficiently sized to provide gravity drainage of the proposed site.
+The subjected site will be serviced by a new proposed 250mm dia. gravity sewer service lateral which will direct wastewater flows (approx. 8.3 L/s) to the 250mm dia. sewer along Hamilton Avenue at the eastern boundary of the property.
+The existing drainage outlet has sufficient capacity to receive sanitary discharge from the site.